Wishardry/wishardry.github.io/_posts/2025-08-13-beginnings.md

 [^2]: check out the [resources page](/resources/) if you need places to hone your skills with!

 [^3]: This is the name of the model for me, but it will be randomized for you.

+---

+Update (Nov 9th): Discord link to server removed...but you can always find me in the HackAPrompt discord server.